rustinphares/pdf2htmlEXwiki/QuickStart.md

 ### Advanced

-    pdf2htmlEX -f 3 -l 5 --fit-width 1024 pdf/test.pdf
+    pdf2htmlEX -f 3 -l 5 --fit-width 1024 --bg-format jpg pdf/test.pdf

-would convert only the 3rd, 4th and 5th pages, and fit the page width to 1024 pixels
+would convert only the 3rd, 4th and 5th pages, and fit the page width to 1024 pixels.
+Background images will be generated in the JPEG format.

 ### For publishers